- Hot tub

 - Lockable storage for bikes or boats

 - Front, enclosed lawned garden

-- Rear, enclosed lawned garden with decked patio
+- Rear, enclosed lawned garden with decked patio and hot tub

 - One well-behaved dog welcome

 - Shop 8 mins walk, pub 5 mins walk

 - Note: Road to cottage is narrow, may not be suitable for large vehicles, although there is free parking in the railway car park at the end of the lane